-(to me a discovery) revises my conception and some of my writing.
+Here at Low Hampton is the farm home that, a hundred and more years ago, was William Miller's.
+I had always supposed, from accounts I had read, that Low Hampton and Miller's home lay on or near the southern shore of Lake Champlain; but the "near" is a matter of at least eight miles.
+This is (to me a discovery) revises my conception and some of my writing.
 Forty years ago a survivor of those century-distant scenes, Hiram S. Guilford, wrote me of the ride his brother Irving made on that Saturday morning, sixteen miles to Low Hampton, to call Uncle William Miller into his first public proclamation of the Lord's coming.
 He told me that Irving rode his horse only part of the way, then took a boat to row, as I understood, across the end of the lake to his uncle's home.
 So I pictured the sixteen-year-old stripling bending his back to the oars across the broad shining surface of the lake to a gravelly beach a few rods from Uncle William's home, and striding up the bank to knock at the door and announce, "Father says our Baptist minister is away this Sunday, and he wants you to come over and preach about the Lord's coming."
+[1]

 But it cannot have been that way; for the head of the lake is a slender river at Whitehall and even farther down (that is, up north) than the Guilford's home town, and to row anywhere on it would be much slower than to go galloping along the lakeshore, around by Whitehall and on to Low Hampton; and even so, the boat would leave him stranded several miles from his destination.
-So I am fain to conclude that Irving rode his brown mare all the way to Low Hampton, perhaps over the old wooden bridge on South Bay, the approaches to which still remain.
-And then we must suppose that William Miller, after his initial struggle and surrender, hitched up his horse to his buggy, and they two rode back, leading the mare.
+So I am faint to conclude that Irving rode his brown mare all the way to Low Hampton, perhaps over the old wooden bridge on South Bay, the approaches to which still remain.
+And then we must suppose that William.
+Miller, after his initial struggle and surrender, hitched up his horse to his buggy, and they two rode back, leading the mare.

-The story is too familiar to you to require detailed repetition here: how William Miller, after fifteen years' intensive study of the prophecies, and through that study reaching the conclusion that Christ would come sometime in the year 1843-44, had now reached the point where he was battling against the conviction that he himself must go out and proclaim it.
-So, sitting in that east study of his sturdy farmhouse that SatFOOTPRINTS OF THE PIONEERS urday morning, second in August, 1831, he at last promised the Lord that if the way should open, he would go.
+The story Is too familiar to you to require detailed repetition here: how William Miller, after fifteen years' intensive study of the prophecies, and through that study reaching the conclusion that Christ would come sometime in the year 1843-1844, had now reached the point where he was battling against the conviction that he himself must go out and proclaim it.
+So, sitting in that east study of his sturdy farmhouse that Saturday morning, second in August, 1831, he at last promised the Lord that if the way should open, he would go.